dogethereum/wdoge-deprecated/README.md

 ### Reading the proxy state

-You can read the DogeToken proxy state by invoking the following Hardhat task:
+You can read the WDoge proxy state by invoking the following Hardhat task:

 ```sh
 hh --network your-network dogethereum.inspectProxy